 5 Tips for Creating Your New Year, Wise You List

-With the New Year in full swing, you may have already made your list for what you want to bring into your life.
-If you haven’t written anything down, then I suggest you try it.
+With the new year in full swing, you may have already made your list for what you want to bring into your life.
+If you haven’t written anything down, I suggest you try it.
 Writing down your goals forces you to clarify what you want.
-By the same token, writing down the things you no longer will tolerate in your life—the things you are too wise for—will motivate you to overcome resistance and take action toward your goals.
+By the same token, writing down the things you no longer will tolerate in your life—the things you are too wise for—will motivate you to overcome resistance and act toward achieving your goals.
 Both are necessary.

-- Write down some of the things you have already let go of as a reminder of how far you have come.
+- Write it down.
+When you write down the things you have already let go, you are creating a reminder of how far you have come.

-- Add in the things that you know you are too wise for, but haven’t quite put into action, and let the action of writing it down move you toward letting go.
+- Add to your list.
+Once you have reminded yourself of how far you have come, write down the things that you know you are too wise for but haven’t quite put into action yet.
+Let the action of writing it down move you toward letting go.

-- Let your list be as long or a short as you want.
+- Don’t judge your list.
+Let your list be as long or a short as you want.
 No pressure.
 This is not a one-time to-do list.

-- Add to your list as you become wiser.
+- Continue to add to your list as you become wiser.
 This can be both empowering and fun!

-12 Examples of Things I am Too Wise For
+Things I am Too Wise For in 2021

-- Weighing Myself Every Day.
+- Weighing myself every day.
 Like many women, I spent decades allowing the number on the bathroom scale to determine the quality of my day.
 I’m now far too wise for that.
-My weight has been up and it has been down.
-Quite frankly, I’ve found that my happiness is pretty much an inside job that isn’t related to my weight.
+My weight has been up, and it has been down.
+Quite frankly, I’ve found that my happiness is an inside job that isn’t related to my weight.

-- Spending Time with People Who Don’t Inspire or Uplift Me.
-This includes putting up with negative people—you know, those people who complain about their spouses, their jobs, their kids, their health or their families without being able to tap into their power to improve their situations.
-I am now wise enough to love my own company.
+- Spending time with people who don’t inspire or uplift me.
+I’m done with putting up with negative people—you know, those people who complain about their spouses, their jobs, their kids, their health, or their families without being able to tap into their power to improve their situations.
+I am wise enough to love my own company.
 I no longer need to be with people just so that I won’t be alone.
 In fact, nothing is lonelier than being with people who drain my energy and have nothing to offer.
-I now love my own company so much that loneliness is a thing of the past.
+I love my own company so much that loneliness is a thing of the past.
 It’s so liberating.

 - Being “Appropriate.”
 I remember that a friend once called me to tell me her daughters told her that they didn’t want to see her dance like she did at a wedding.
 They were shutting her down by telling her that her exuberant dancing was “inappropriate.”
 My friend was far from inappropriate.
 She was just enjoying herself on the dance floor.
 What she wasn’t doing was being “dignified” and “shut down.”
 I am no longer dignified and shut down.
 I used to be.
 I have the home videos to prove it.
 But I’m wiser now.

-- Watching or Reading Mainstream News.
-I’m well aware that the mainstream media is owned by special interest groups that want to keep us angry, afraid and unsure.
+- Watching mainstream news.
+The mainstream media is owned by special interest groups that want to keep us angry, afraid, and unsure.
+This has been more evident this year, and many people are waking up to this fact.
 I give my attention to the people, places, and things that are making a positive difference on the planet—not tearing it down.